Lorelei has loved writing since she was a child and enjoys writing from personal knowledge and experience.

 Getting the flu shot has been something I have been vacillating over whether I should be doing or not.
 I have received one most every year for the last decade, while many of my friends speak of the dangers associated with getting it.
 The arguments go something like this: “I got the shot once and I got the flu.”
 Or “Did you know there is mercury in those?” and the general, “Aren’t those supposed to be dangerous?”
 And finally, “A doctor/nurse said they wouldn’t take it, that’s good enough for me.”

 Now, I am not scoffing at these replies…well, not all of them.
 The “got the flu from the shot” does not really hold water with me when you look at the facts, but the other comments have made me take notice.
 They are why I have been reading articles and researching many sources for the past few months.
-You might ask what I decided.

 Research and Discovery

 The research can get a little confusing.
 Each side has some pretty good arguments for and against it.
 Based on the idea that not everyone can be lying, I can tell you a few things I learned.

 - The flu shot does not cover the common cold or simple flu symptoms.
 It covers the kind of flu strains that can kill you.
 For example, The A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B virus.
 (CDC - Key Facts About Seasonal Flu Vaccine)

 - What many say is the flu is not.
 Some say they have the flu because they are congested or have a fever, but the flu is much worse than the symptoms of a cold.
 (WebMD – What is the Flu?)